CUH Logo

 How Does the Process Work?

-Before we can store your embryos we need the consent of both the male and female person who provided the gametes.
-This is a legal requirement and we will ask you to consider and complete a series of electronic consent forms before you proceed to treatment.
+Before we can store your embryos, we need the consent of both the egg and sperm providers; this is a legal requirement.
+We will ask you to complete a series of electronic consent forms before you proceed to treatment.

 There are 4 key areas we need to consider when we take legal consent to the storage of your embryos, these are:

-- What should happen to the stored embryos in the event of your death or mental incapacitation?
+1. What should happen to the stored embryos in the event of your death or mental incapacitation?
 It is important that we know your wishes before we store your embryos.
-It may be possible to register a deceased partner as the parent of a child, but all of these implications must be discussed with you prior to treatment.
+It may be possible to register a deceased partner as the parent of a child.
+All relevant implications will be discussed with you prior to treatment.

-- If you wish you can consent to the use of your embryos in research.
+4. If you wish, you can consent to the use of your embryos in research or training.
 In certain circumstances you may donate them for the use of other people for their treatment if you decide that you do not need the embryos for your own use anymore.

 It is important that you answer these questions as clearly as you can leaving nothing open to interpretation as your wishes on these issues are required by law before we freeze your embryos.